tsackton/taelgar/Species/Languages.md

 These languages derive from the ancient tongues that were spoken by the first human migrants from [[Hkar]].
 They use a diverse set of alphabets.

 _Real world analog: Northros languages are based on Semitic languages_

+%% note: Northos language scripts are in flux and might change, should generally not be considered canonical, excepting Mawaran%%

+##### ~Old Zimkovan~
+The ancient language of the [[Zimkova|Zimka]] people, mostly no longer spoken outside of the most traditional and isolated parts of northern [[Zimkova]].

+_Real world analog_: Maltese
+_Alphabet_: Often written in Drankorian, but traditionally used its own alphabet dervived from Dwarven
 ##### Mawaran
 The language spoken in the [[Mawakel Peninsula]] and perhaps other areas once under its cultural influence.
 It is an ancient language, although there are numerous loan words from Drankorian languages in the modern day.